Doogiemuc/liquido-backend-spring/doc/LiquidDemocracy.md

  - When the user assigns a proxy in one area, then this proxy has the right to vote in place of that user.
    (But remember that a user can always vote for himself.
 Even when the proxy has already voted.
 As long as the poll is in its voting phase.)
    The proxy receives a proxyToken for that area. proxyToken = hash(voterToken, proxy.id, area.id)
-   The proxyToken checksum is also added to the list of valid voterTokenChecksums.
+   The proxyToken checksumModel is also added to the list of valid voterTokenChecksums.

     voterToken           = hash(user.email, user.password, area.id, secretSalt)       // only known to the voter himself